kickinbahk/personal-goals/README.md

 4. Just Build Websites
 5. React

-# July 5th, 2016
+# July 11th, 2016

-### This Week's Focus: Complete React Developer Course - Section 7
+### This Week's Focus: Complete React Developer Course - Section 8

 ## Things I will do this Week:
 - [ ] Complete React Developer Course - Section 8
-- [x] Edit Episode 8 of Podcast

 ## Things I will do in the Future:
 - [ ] Blog Post -